davidbaillydev/number1/themes/content/french/blog/simple-blog-post-8.md

 ### Comment fonctionne le référencement local ?

 Internet ne se réserve pas qu’aux entreprises qui ont une activité nationale !
 Les entreprises locales ont également des intérêts commerciaux.

-> Design is not just what it looks like and feels like.
-Design is how it works.